The Day a USAF KC-135 Crew Saved an F-4 Phantom by Dragging it Home

 As the altitude dropped to 4000 feet over the water, "North Star" hooked up with Ghost's Phantom, and started to transfer fuel to his starving J-79 engines.
 Considering the lack of hydraulics, and asymmetric thrust produced by the F-4, as well as the high Angle of Attack flown by both aircraft at low airspeed and altitude, this was no easy feat.

 The F-4E could not hold on, as the decaying power and airspeed proved too much for the tanker, and repeatedly brute-force disconnected from the refuelling probe.
-Each time, tanker descended after the dying Phantom jet, in a final decent towards the waters below.
+Each time, the tanker descended after the dying Phantom jet, in a final descent towards the waters below.
 The crew of "North Star" pushed their nose over and chased the Phantom lower. and slower, this time indicating as little as 190 knots at 1400 feet above the cold Atlantic waves.

 Amazingly, holding the connection, "North Star" began to actually tow Ghost's Phantom for the final 160 miles to Gander.

 As the coast of Newfoundland appeared on the horizon, and at 6000 feet of altitude, Ghost was able to coax a little power out of his now cooled #2 engine, disengaged from the boom, and was now left with the simple proposition of landing a Phantom that was only capable of banking left.
-Ghost's WSO quickly formulated an approach that would allow the jet to align with Gander’s main runway. while taking into account the jets limited performance abilities.
+Ghost's WSO quickly formulated an approach that would allow the jet to align with Gander’s main runway. while taking into account the jet's limited performance abilities.

 Moments later, Ghost and his WSO touched down safe and dry on the runway complex at Gander, and rolled to a stop.